Alek Thomas Player Props: Diamondbacks vs. Mets

 Alek Thomas At The Plate

-- Thomas is hitting .218 with eight doubles, two triples, three home runs and nine walks.
+- Thomas is batting .222 with eight doubles, two triples, three home runs and nine walks.

-- In 46.8% of his games this season (22 of 47), Thomas has picked up at least one hit, and in eight of those games (17.0%) he recorded more than one.
+- Thomas has picked up a hit in 47.9% of his 48 games this season, with at least two hits in 16.7% of them.

-- In 11 games this season (23.4%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- Thomas has driven in a run in 11 games this season (22.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.